← Marvin Gabler

 METAR weather station distribution

-We have a dataset encompassing four different environmental conditions:
+We have a dataset with four weather conditions:

 1. sunshine (called shine in the dataset)